-Our operational fleet includes 35 utility-scale renewable energy facilities, totaling nearly 6,000 MW of installed capacity, selling low-cost energy to utilities serving millions of people and commercial customers to power their businesses, including stores and data centers.
+Our operational fleet includes 35 utility-scale renewable energy facilities, totaling nearly 6,000 MW of installed We have four commitment statements fundamental to our capacity, selling low-cost energy to utilities serving millions of business, guiding us to safely develop, construct, and operate people and commercial customers to power their businesses, renewable energy facilities while respecting the environments, including stores and data centers. communities, and cultures that host them.
+We also commit to providing a workplace and culture that is diverse, equitable, Through strategic partnerships, bold greenfield initiatives, and and inclusive, where all employees feel they belong.

-Through strategic partnerships, bold greenfield initiatives, and the building of HVDC transmission to connect markets, we are moving a 25+ GW global development pipeline forward.
+the building of HVDC transmission to connect markets, we are moving a 25+ GW global development pipeline forward.
 We are investing in our teams and core competencies to support our growing portfolio.